Claymore (manga): Reception

-Theron Martin, also of Anime News Network, says in his review of volume 14 that "the series has lost some of its luster, and it seems like less and less is actually happening with each volume".
-About the action scenes, he says that "the actual fights lack some of the dynamism seen in earlier volumes".
-As for the art, he states that "as has been true in the past, Yagi's artistry lacks for nothing".
-He rates the art A− in his reviews for volume eleven, twelve and fourteen.
-However, in his review of volume sixteen, Theron Marton says that "Yagi is back on track", and that "he provides a good mix of old friends popping back up, new allies, startling revelations, dire threats, and of course good-ol' beatdown action, in the process returning the series to arguably its strongest level since volume 12".
+Theron Martin, also of Anime News Network, wrote in his review of the 14th manga volume that the series had lost some of its luster, with diminishing narrative progression per volume.
+He observed that the action scenes lacked the dynamism of earlier volumes, but affirmed that Yagi's artistry remained technically accomplished.
+He awarded the art an A− in his reviews for volumes eleven, twelve, and fourteen.
+In his review of the 16th manga volume, Martin stated that Yagi had returned to form, providing a balanced mix of returning characters, new allies, startling revelations, dire threats, and conventional action sequences, which restored the series to its strongest level since the 12th volume.

-Theron Martin also gave his thoughts on the first five episodes of the anime.
-He stated that "while not without some flaws, the first five episodes generally get the series off to a strong start, practically assuring that Funimation has a solid hit on their hands".
-The rating he gave for the anime is: story A−, animation B+, art A−, music A, and overall A−.
-In ICv2's list of "Top 50 Manga—Summer 2008", which subjectively ranks manga based on sales and perceived popularity, Claymore placed 42nd.
+Martin also evaluated the first five episodes of the anime adaptation, remarking that despite certain flaws, they established a strong start and all but guaranteed that Funimation had a solid hit on its hands.
+On ICv2's "Top 50 Manga—Summer 2008" list, which subjectively ranked manga by sales and perceived popularity, Claymore placed 42nd.

-On release, Weekly Famitsu scored Gingan no Majo a 21 out of 40.
+Upon release, Weekly Famitsu gave Gingan no Majo a score of 21 out of 40.